More electrical problems found on some Boeing 737 MAX -sources

 These include the storage rack where the affected control unit is kept and the instrument panel facing the pilots.

-Boeing had no immediate comment on the wider problem, which was first reported by Aviation Week. (bit.ly/3mT210Y)
+Boeing had no immediate comment on the wider problem, which was first reported by Aviation Week. (https://bit.ly/3mT210Y)

 Boeing shares closed down 1.2%.